mwanji/humpty/README.md

            ]
 ````

+### Resolvers

+Resolvers take an asset's name and turn it into one or more (in case of wildcards) files whose contents can be read.
+Creating custom resolvers is discussed in the [Extension Points](#extension-points) section.

+__WebJarResolver__

+Bundled with humpty.
+Looks up resources in a [WebJar](http://webjars.org).
+For example, if `org.webjars:jquery:2.1.1` has been added to the dependencies, the resolver will find `jquery.js`.

+Configuration:

+* preferMin: boolean.
+If true, `WebJarResolver` looks for a minified version of the requested asset by adding `.min` to the asset's base name (ie. jquery.js becomes jquery.min.js).
+If no such version exists or preferMin is set to false, the requested version is used.
+If preferMin is not set, it falls back to true in production mode and to false otherwise.
+* rootDir: string, defaults to "src/main/resources".
+This is the base location of assets using the webjar directory format, but that are not in a JAR, such as an application's custom assets.

 ### Processors

 Processors generally modify the assets they are given in some way: compile, concatenate, minify, etc. There are 3 kinds of processors, run in the following order: